Robust Distance Covariance: Robustness by transformation

 \section{Robustness by transformation}

 From the results of Sections \ref{sec:IFs} and \ref{sec:bdv}, it is clear that if we want a strictly positive breakdown value we cannot use $\dCov$ directly, no matter the value of $\alpha$.
-One could think of replacing the classical covariance by a robust covariance measure, but that would lose the crucial property that a population result of zero implies independence.
+One could think of applying a robust covariance measure to the doubly centered distances, but that may lose the crucial property that a population result of zero implies $X \indep Y$.

 However, if we first apply a bounded transformation to $X$ and $Y$ prior to computing $\dCov$ and $\dCor$, the breakdown value would be strictly larger than 0 and the influence function would be bounded for any $\alpha$.
 We will consider dependence measures of the type

 where the $\psi_j$ are bounded functions transforming $X$ and $Y$.
-The $\psi_j$ have to be \mbox{injective} \mbox{(invertible)}, so that independence of $\psi_1(X)$ and $\psi_2(Y)$ implies independence of $\psi_1^{-1}(\psi_1(X)) = X$ and $\psi_2^{-1}(\psi_2(Y)) = Y$.
+The $\psi_j$ have to be \mbox{invertible}, so that independence of $\psi_1(X)$ and $\psi_2(Y)$ implies independence of $\psi_1^{-1}(\psi_1(X)) = X$ and $\psi_2^{-1}(\psi_2(Y)) = Y$.
 Some suggestions in this direction have been made before.
-For instance, \cite{szekelyrizzo2023} suggest computing the distance correlation after transforming the data to ranks, which corresponds to using $\psi_1(x) = F_X(x)$ and $\psi_2(x) = F_Y(y)$, the cumulative distribution functions of $X$ and $Y$. \cite{Mai2023} apply $\dCor$ after transforming $X$ and $Y$ to normal scores, by the unbounded transformation $\psi_j(t) = \Phi^{-1}(F_j(t))$ with $\Phi$ the standard Gaussian cdf.
+For instance, \cite{szekelyrizzo2023} suggest computing the distance correlation after transforming the data to ranks, which corresponds to using $\psi_1(x) = F_X(x)$ and $\psi_2(y) = F_Y(y)$, the cumulative distribution functions of $X$ and $Y$. \cite{Mai2023} apply $\dCor$ after transforming $X$ and $Y$ to normal scores (also called Gaussian ranks), by the unbounded transformation $\psi_j(t) = \Phi^{-1}(F_j(t))$ with $\Phi$ the standard Gaussian cdf.
 This approach of computing a classical estimator after marginal transformation of the variables has also been used successfully in the context of correlation estimation in high dimensions \citep{RR_FROC}.
 In that study, transformations with a continuous $\psi$ that is redescending in the sense that $\lim_{x\to \pm \infty}|\psi(x)| = 0$ turned out to be most effective, in line with the success of such $\psi$-functions for M-estimation of location in \cite{andrews}.